statesman/single-page-project/README.md

 The `grunt-slack-hook` plugin let's us publish finished url to slack as part of ftpush.
 Needs a .slack file with the Webhook URL from Slack configurations.
 Just a single line with that url and no return.

+### editorconfig

+The `.editorconfig` file defines indentation and text editor styles.
+Install [editorconfig-sublime](https://github.com/sindresorhus/editorconfig-sublime) to use in SublimeText or `apm install editorconfig` to use in Atom.
+Read more about editorconfig [here](http://editorconfig.org/).